Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

         #To adjust clipping prior to alignment, modify these defaults:
         clip_runs_basespace = tail_tools.Clip_runs_basespace(
             # How many As to make up for one mismatch in the poly(A) sequence?
-            # - default is 4, which has been with older four-color Illumina sequencing.
+            # - default is 4, which has been good with older four-color Illumina sequencing.
             # - for two-color sequencing, completely disable mismatches
             #   with a value longer than the read length, eg 1000.
             a_mismatch_penalty = ...